Rust-Simply/idiomatic-rust-in-simple-steps/src/intro.md

 The goal of this series is to help you go from no knowledge of Rust to understanding how Rust is written as quickly as possible.

-This repository will provide the content in book form, however, the plan is to make a full YouTube series.
+This book is the written version of (hopefully) a companion YouTube series (coming soon 🤞🏻)